Categories

 And so much certainty leads to more uncertainty.

-And the dogmatism is not to be trusted.
-It is a sign of uncertainty.
-You need not rage about what’s right.
+The dogmatism cannot be trusted because paradoxically it is a sign of uncertainty.
+No one rages about what’s true.
 What’s known as true is not up for passionate debate.

-And the dogmatism is a sign.
-It’s a sign many are now controlled by a dependency.
-They need to be certain.
+So the dogmatism is a sign.
+It’s a sign many are now controlled by a dependency—the need to be certain.

 So it is that desiring certainty goes from a natural, useful tendency to something more pathological.